tophertimzen/tophertimzen.github.io/_content/cs407/labs/Lab1.md

 You are a forensics investigator at 0xC0ff33, Inc and have been alerted that an employee browsed to a malicious website on a Windows workstation.
 You have been tasked to look at the memory of that users system.

-Complete the following by writing a through report on the actions you took and the assumptions you made.
+Complete the following by writing a thorough report on the actions you took and the assumptions you made.
 Preferably give each command used and its flags.

 Think like an investigator writing a report!